This is one of our most economical storage sheds ever! And read on for how to build a shed.

 Cost-cutting custom door

 Materials for this door cost about $140.
 A similar style prehung exterior door can easily cost more than $1,000.
 Of course, this door isn’t as weather-tight as a prehung door, and it wouldn’t work on your house, but it’s perfect for a shed.
-You get the look of an expensive custom wood door without the cost.
+You get the look of an expensive custom wood door without the cost, it’s one of those awesome shed ideas that look great.

 Easy arch-top windows